mustafakemal1729/mustafakemal1729/README.md

 </div>

 <h1>Who am I</h1>
-<h4>Electrical & Electronics Engineering graduate with a deep curiosity for the realms of artificial intelligence.</h4>
+<h4>Electrical & Electronics Engineering graduate with a deep interest in the realms of artificial intelligence.</h4>

 <div>
   <p>